EpiModel/Mean-Degree-Analysis/README.md

-# STI Screening during PrEP Care among Men who Have Sex with Men in the United States
+# Comparing Sexual Network Degree among Men who have Sex with Men by Measurement Timeframe

 This repository contains the analysis scripts and tables for the following study: